 Just tap MyLCN+ to save it to your account

-Gemma Barns is a senior graduate recruitment adviser at Norton Rose Fulbright, based in London.
-She has been at the firm for two years.
+Jacqui Bernuzzi is the graduate recruitment manager at Norton Rose Fulbright.
+She is based in the firm’s London office and has been at the firm since January 2018.

 How did you end up in law?

 After graduation, I joined a major technology/professional services company.
 I started in a technical support role and then moved into a training role, followed by some time as a lateral recruitment officer, then a graduate recruitment officer.
 I left that organisation in 2006 and started my career with another City law firm and have been in the sector doing graduate recruitment and development ever since!

 What are the most/least enjoyable aspects of recruiting?